ksiuwr/zosia-site-v2016/README.md

 ---

-In case of any other problems it is recommended to rebuild the container with `--no-cache` option (i.e. `./tools/dev.sh one_click --no-cache`).
+In case of any other problems it is recommended to rebuild the container with `--no-cache` option (i.e. `python3 dev.py run --no-cache` or `python3 dev.py start --no-cache`).